MicrosoftDocs/SupportArticles-docs/support/dynamics-365/remote-assist/model-driven-app/troubleshoot-model-driven-app-installation.md

 ---
-title: Troubleshoot failures with the installation of the Dynamics 365 Remote Assist model-driven app
+title: Troubleshoot Dynamics 365 Remote Assist model-driven app installation failures
-description: Resolves the failures with the installation of Microsoft Dynamics 365 Remote Assist model-driven app. ms.author: davepinch
+description: Resolves an issue where the installation of the Microsoft Dynamics 365 Remote Assist model-driven app fails. ms.author: davepinch
 author: davepinch
-ms.date: 10/23/2023
+ms.date: 10/25/2023
 ms.reviewer: v-wendysmith
 ms.custom: bap-template
 ---
 # Troubleshoot failures with the installation of the Dynamics 365 Remote Assist model-driven app

-There are several reasons why the installation of Microsoft Dynamics 365 Remote Assist model-driven app might fail.
+There are several reasons why the installation of the Microsoft Dynamics 365 Remote Assist model-driven app might fail.

 > [!NOTE]
-> As an administrator, to solve the issues discussed in this article, you need:
+> To solve the issue, you need the following administrator accesses:
 >
 > - Admin access to the [Microsoft Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 > - Admin access to the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal).
-> - Admin access to the environment Dynamics 365 Remote Assist is installed in.
+> - Admin access to the environment where Dynamics 365 Remote Assist is installed in.

 ## Symptoms 1: Missing dependencies